Eddie Murphy's bleep, that awful Whitney Houston joke and Austin Butler's accent — the 2023 Golden Globes highs, lows and head-scratchers

 HIGH: Eddie Murphy remembered to be funny

 Accepting the very serious Cecil B. DeMille Award, the Saturday Night Live icon mostly kept a straight face.
 But it turned out that's because he was saving a haymaker of a punchline for the end of his speech.
-Rattling off the three things he learned over the course of his Hollywood career, Murphy finished by saying: "Keep Will Smith's wife’s name out of your f***king mouth!"
+Rattling off the three things he learned over the course of his Hollywood career, Murphy finished by saying: "Keep Will Smith's wife’s name out of your f***ing mouth!"
 That's why he's Eddie Murphy, dammit.

 Eddie Murphy shares three pieces of advice for up-and-comers in the cinema industry: